asylum-labs/v1-core/.github/ISSUE_TEMPLATE/02-bug-report.md

 ---
-name: Bug report
+name: bugfix
 about: Submit a bug or issue report.
 title: 'bug: [description]'
 labels: 'type: bug'
 assignees: 'heyJonBray'
 ---

-**Describe the bug**
-A clear and concise description of what the bug is.
+**Bug Description:** A clear and concise description of what the bug is.

 **Network:**